 The fuel is called B5, a blend of 5 percent biofuel in a petroleum base.
 Made from soy or canola oil, biofuel (aka biodiesel) is a cleaner alternative to both conventional heating oil and diesel vehicle fuel.
 Bates has joined a handful of other Maine institutions heating with B5, including Colby College.

 Burner warranty issues will keep the proportion of the substance in heating oil low for now.
-Still, “Bates people are always looking for alternatives that are more environmentally friendly,” says Bob Leavitt of Physical Plant, which initiated the new arrangement with American Alternative Energy, of Gorham.
+Still, “Bates people are always looking for alternatives that are more environmentally friendly,” says Bob Leavitt of Facility Services, which initiated the new arrangement with American Alternative Energy, of Gorham.